fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 ## FIDO in a world owned by proprietary mobile banking and payment apps
-It is a fact that many banks spend millions of dollars each year on proprietary mobile banking solutions.
+It is a fact that banks spend millions of dollars each year on proprietary mobile banking solutions.

 These applications typically have multiple uses including payment support.